titipata/penn-events-calendar/backend/README.md

 ## Fetch all events

-`fetch_events.py` contains functions to fetch Penn events.
+The `fetch_events.py` script contains functions to fetch Penn events.
 We use GROBID to parse PDF and fetch all event to `data/events.json`. `create_events_features.py` contains a script to transform events to LSA vectors and list of search keywords.